aakashbhardwaj619/aakashbhardwaj619.github.io/_posts/2020-06-09-GitHub-Actions-Multi-Deployment.md

 Introduction
 ------------

-Recently I came across a requirement to create a GitHub Action Workflow for the build and deployment of an SPFx solution to a large number of sites that were using their own site collection scoped app catalogs.
-The [Office 365 CLI Deploy App](https://github.com/marketplace/actions/office-365-cli-deploy-app) action provides the option to deploy to either the tenant app catalog or a site collection app catalog.
-Deploying our app package to all those sites using this action seems cumbersome as we would need to repeat this step with different `SITE_COLLECTION_URL` values.
+Recently I came across a requirement to create a GitHub Action Workflow for the build and deployment of an SPFx solution to a large number of sites that were using site collection scoped app catalogs.
+The [Office 365 CLI Deploy App](https://github.com/marketplace/actions/office-365-cli-deploy-app) action provides the option to deploy to either the tenant app catalog or the site collection app catalog.
+Deploying the app package to all these sites using this action would have been cumbersome as it would require repeating this step with different `SITE_COLLECTION_URL` values.

-Another approach for this scenario would be to write a separate script that would handle the deploymeny steps and execute this script from the pipeline using the [Office 365 CLI Run Script](https://github.com/marketplace/actions/office-365-cli-run-script) action.
+Fortunately, there is an alternate approach to achieve this scenario by writing a separate script that would handle the deployment steps and executing this script from the YAML workflow using the [Office 365 CLI Run Script](https://github.com/marketplace/actions/office-365-cli-run-script) action.

 YAML Configuration
 -------------------

 The GitHub Actions Workflow YAML file for building and deploying the SPFx solution looks like the one below.
-Here we have added the steps for configuring our environment, running automated tests, bundling our `sppkg` package file and executing the bash deployment script.
+It consists of the steps for configuring the environment, running automated tests, bundling the `sppkg` package file, and executing the bash deployment script.

 > For getting started using GitHub Actions for SPFx please refer to the article [Create GitHub actions for SPFx solution](https://medium.com/@anoopt/create-github-actions-for-spfx-solution-cc4a810b87db) from [Anoop](https://twitter.com/anooptells).